johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # The perception of design and its impact to business is cyclic

 ---

-class: slide--document
+class: document-slide

 # Classical Designers are slowly beginning to evolve